CHEMeDATA/ResearchObjectFinder/README.md

 ## Finding Chemistry Objects
 The goal is to locate chemistry objects (chemistry structure file (.mol, .sdf, .cdx), NMR spectra in the Bruker format etc.) inside archives in the .zip format.

-The demo .zip files are in located in the **data** folder The unziped files are located in the **unzipped** folder (dont add files here - but as .tip in the data folder)
+The demo .zip files WILL BE in located in the **data** folder The unziped files WILL BE located in the **unzipped** folder (dont add files here - but as .tip in the data folder)

 The folder **specifications** includes the criteria for each type of research object.